ScottG489/scottg489.github.io/src/content/test-project.md

 image: img/testimg-cover.jpg
 author: [Scott]
 date: 2019-09-30T07:03:47.149Z
-draft: false
+draft: true
-excerpt: Below is just about everything you’ll need to style in the theme.
-Check the source code to see the many embedded elements within paragraphs.
+excerpt: This is a test project which has a bunch of stuff in it.
+Keeping it around for now but disabling
 tags:
   - Tests
 ---